stephane/libmodbus/README.md

 Installation
 ------------

-To install, just run the usual dance, `./configure && make install` and run `./autogen.sh` first if the `configure.sh` is not present.
+To install, just run the usual dance, `./configure && make install`.
+Run `./autogen.sh` first to generate the `configure` script.

 If you want to compile with Microsoft Visual Studio, you need to install
 <http://code.google.com/p/msinttypes/> to fill the absence of stdint.h.